 Calvin issues two types of financial statements:

 Tuition, Room & Board Statement.
 These payments are due three times per semester.
 Charges include tuition, room, board, course-related fees, and off-campus semester program expenses.
-A notification that the statement can viewed in their portal account is e-mailed to the student approximately four weeks prior to the due date.
+A notification that the statement can be viewed is e-mailed to the student approximately four weeks prior to the due date.
 (See the financial services website for exact due dates.)

 Miscellaneous Charges Statement.
 These statements include campus store purchases, dining services charges from the Fish House or Johnny’s, telephone service fees, campus safety tickets, the career services fee, the KnightCare health insurance charge and other non-tuition-related fees.
 A notification that the statement can viewed in the portal is e-mailed to the student around the 15th of each month.
 Payment is due by the 1st of each month.

 E-Statements.
-Calvin's paperless e-statement billing system automatically sends an electronic copy of all financial statements to the email addresses that a student has subscribed for this service.
-Parents may also receive e-statements but this must be initiated and authorized by the student in their portal account (Services>Student Accounts and Finances>E-Statement and subscription).
+Calvin’s paperless e-statement billing system automatically sends an electronic copy of all financial statements to the email addresses that a student has subscribed for this service.
+Parents may also receive e-statements but this must be initiated and authorized by the student using E-Statement Subscription.
 The student may authorize that Calvin send the e-statement to up to five separate e-mail accounts.
 Being subscribed for the e-Statement delivery serves as our authorization to discuss what appears on the statement with the subscriber.

 E-statements are sent electronically as a PDF file attachment.
 Parents and students will need the Adobe Acrobat Reader software installed in order to read the E-Statement.
 This software can be downloaded without charge from the Adobe Web site.